STAND. COM. REP. NO. 475

 Honorable Ronald D. Kouchi

 President of the Senate

 State of Hawaii

-Your Committee on Economic Development and Taxation, to which was referred S.B.
-No. 1839 entitled:
+Your Committees on Economic Development, Tourism, and Technology and Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
+No. 1290 entitled:

-As affirmed by the record of votes of the members of your Committee on Economic Development and Taxation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1839, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1839, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Economic Development, Tourism, and Technology and Public Safety, Intergovernmental, and Military Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 1290, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 1290, S.D.
+1, and be referred to your Committee on Ways and Means.